 |Project||New US Forest Service Building|

 Built within the Coyote Business Park on the Umatilla Indian Reservation, this 16,000 square foot office building is the regional headquarters for the US Forest Service.
 The project was constructed on an accelerated time-frame and to very exacting standards for energy use and sustainability.
 This unique collaboration between the tribe, federal government and private industry required tireless coordination and attention to detail.

 Wenaha Group worked with the National Park Service and the Southern Sierra Miwuk Nation to develop a structural analysis report to demonstrate that the tribe’s traditional materials and methods of constructing a roundhouse would meet contemporary building codes of the state of California.
 Analysis included the usage of traditional methods of construction including the fastening of logs together by using grape vines and other materials found in the region.
 During construction this project did not use any concrete, rebar, nails, bolts, steel brackets or Simpson building hardware.

 |Project||New Tribal Health Center|

-Yellowhawk Tribal Health Center provides high-quality, primary healthcare for the Confederated Tribes of the Umatilla Indian Reservation (CTUIR) and other eligible American Indians and Alaska Natives living in the service area, which includes Umatilla and Union counties in Northeastern Oregon.
-Yellowhawk operates a 64,000 square foot facility that encompasses many programs and services such as, primary health care, pharmacy, dental services, behavioral health and community wellness.
-This facility was designed and constructed in a manner that acknowledges and respects the tribe’s history, culture, and values.
+Yellowhawk Tribal Health Center provides high-quality, primary healthcare for the Confederated Tribes of the Umatilla Indian Reservation and other eligible American Indians and Alaska Natives living in the service area, which includes Umatilla and Union counties in Northeastern Oregon.
+Yellowhawk operates the 64,000 square foot facility that encompasses many programs and services such as primary health care, pharmacy, dental services, behavioral health and community wellness.
+This facility was designed and constructed in a manner that acknowledges and respects the Tribe’s history, culture, and values.